fvaleri/strimzi-debugging/sessions/004/README.md

   gtid_mode = ON
   enforce_gtid_consistency = ON

-$ kubectl get cm my-connect-mysql-init -o yaml | yq '.data' initdb.sql: |
+$ kubectl get cm my-connect-mysql-init -o yaml | yq .data initdb.sql: |
   use testdb;
     CREATE TABLE IF NOT EXISTS customers (